rec4l/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/custom-issue-template.md

 ---
 name: Custom Issue Template
-about: The purpose is to describe a feature/change added
+about: The purpose is to describe a change that should be made
 title: "[CHANGE]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: rec4l

 ---